mdovey/zxnexys/README.md

 ## RTC

-Optional RTC support via PMOD_RTCC (on connection JD)
+Optional RTC support via PMOD_RTCC (on connection JD).
+If PMOD_RTCC not present, RTC is emulated (but with time and RAM reset on power reset).

 ## ESP32